shizkgit/openkruise.io/docs/installation.md

 [kruise-state-metrics](https://github.com/openkruise/kruise-state-metrics) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
 It is not focused on the health of the individual OpenKruise components, but rather on the health of the various objects inside, such as clonesets, advanced statefulsets and sidecarsets.
+It should be noted that deploying kruise-state-metrics requires installing [Prometheus-operation](https://github.com/prometheus-operator/prometheus-operator) in advance.

 ```bash
 # Firstly add openkruise charts repository if you haven't do this.